PasserbyZzz/SnakegamePlus/README.md

 ### Part III.
 Entertainment mode
 In this mode, you'll see a large amount of food with different values.
- - White food: 1 point
+ - Magenta food: 1 point
- - Blue: 2 points
+ - Red food: 2 points and a transitory acceleration
- - Red: 3 points
+ - Yellow food: 3 points
- - Yellow: 5 points
+ - Blue food: 5 points

   Obstacles, `Y` and `y` are reserved,  while portal gates are banned.
 Try to score as many as points as you can within the limited time.